EDemirsoz/ChatSystem/README.md

 ## Requirements
 - Visual Studio 2019 or later.
 - .NET Framework 4.7.2 or later.

-## Installation
+## Run Locally

     1. Clone the repository to your local machine.
     2. Open the solution file in Visual Studio.
-    3. Build the solution.
-    4. Run the Chat Server console application on a desired computer.
-    5. Run the Chat Client WPF application on one or more computers.
-## Run Locally

-    1. Start the Chat Server console application.
+    3. Start the Chat Server console application.
-    2. Start the Chat Client WPF application on one or more computers.
+    4. Start the Chat Client WPF application on one or more computers.
-    3. Enter the IP address of the Chat Server and a username to connect to the chat.
+    5. Enter the IP address of the Chat Server and a username to connect to the chat.
-    4. Once connected, users can send and receive messages with the other connected user(s).
+    6. Once connected, users can send and receive messages with the other connected user(s).
-    5. Either user can end the chat session by typing "/exit" or closing the application window.
+    7. User can end the chat session by closing the application window.

 ## Demo